BehindTheMusicTree/audiometa/docs/GIT_WORKTREES.md

 # /path/to/audiometa-python          abc1234 [main]
 # /path/to/audiometa-python-feature2  def5678 [feature/my-feature]

-# Interactive script to list and open worktrees in Cursor
+# Interactive script to list and open worktrees in your editor
-./scripts/open-worktree-cursor.sh
+./scripts/open-worktree.sh
 ```

 ## Notes